UdaikaranSingh/recordLinkage/reports/checkpoint1.md

 ### Quantitative Variables in Heterogenous Information Networks

-A main concern of feature representation in graphs is how we can encode quantitative variables
+A main concern of feature representation in graphs is how we can encode quantitative variables.
+Specifically, this is necessary for record linkage, as we need to encode proximity between quantitative variables to effectively link entities together that share similar features in quantitative columns.
+For the baseline, we will be rounding numerical columns and encode the graph such that there will be an edge between two entities if they share the same rounded numerical value.

+Another method we could choose is binning numerical columns and connecting entities with edges their numerical columns have values that are in the same bins.
+While this creates a coarser view of the data, it allows for more leniency in terms of a closeness metric and can allow for connections between entities even when they do not share the same values in their quantitative variables.
+This can allow room for error in clerical errors (e.g. accidentally inputting 4 instead of 3).
+Binning and other similarity metrics will be toyed with as we scale up our project.

 ### Schema